This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Around the web, I’ve got a serious case of wanderlust after viewing The Londoner’s posts from the Maldives.
 I really need to visit the nation soon, it just honestly looks magical.
 Leah from The Mochilera Diaries put together an article on 15 amazing South American adventures, and now I want this to be the next continent I tick off my list.
 I’ve enjoyed reading about cruises via Girl Tweets World and thank Our Oyster for sharing this Singapore trick with their readers.

-No new writing this month unfortunately, but I am still writing entertainment copy for Copypress.
-If you are a freelancer copywriter, have a look at Copypress as they seem to still have positions available.and completing the Hipmunk work featured above through
+No new writing this month, unfortunately, but I am still writing entertainment copy for Entertainment Daily and completing the Hipmunk work featured above through Copypress.
+If you’re also a freelance copywriter, have a look at Copypress as they seem to still have positions available.

 I may not have gone where I intended to go, but I think I have ended up where I needed to be — Douglas Adams